 My old family founded company, Densitron is about to be bought by a group of former employees through their new company Quixant see here: http://goo.gl/BSzC7a

-It was a company founded by my Father in the UK, a Mr Degawa in Japan and Mr Luskin in the USA.
+It was a company founded by my Father in 1972 in the UK, a Mr Degawa in Japan and Mr Luskin in the USA.
 The group took the Japanese companies name Densitron (which extrapolates to mean land of the rising electron) merged together in 1986 and floated on the UK stock market later that year.

 It’s about time!
 Since the hostile takeover in 2002, Densitron has floundered on the rocks, lurching year upon year with losses, shored up by the sale of assets including operating divisions and land.